Behind the iconic wayfarer

 And if you break, scratch or lose a lens - those are replaceable too!
 With almost a half dozen styles to choose from, including clear frame sunglasses and tortoise shell sunglasses, and a dozen different lens colors, you’ll definitely be able to find your perfect version of the iconic wayfarer.

 If JFK and Marilyn Monroe are anything to go by, wayfarers just might be the ultimate unisex glasses shape.
-The wayfarers of the 80s were matte black, and if you want to harken back to that fabulous decade of permed hair, shoulder pads and power suits, well, we don’t blame you!
+The wayfarer sunglasses of the 80s were matte black, and if you want to harken back to that fabulous decade of permed hair, shoulder pads and power suits, well, we don’t blame you!

 Our Headland sunglasses are the quintessential wayfarer, optimized to be better for the environment, lighter weight, and with five different shades of polarized lenses to choose from.
 So go ahead and wear that thrift store power suit spring skiing this year, and complete the look with these sunnies.

 With a lifetime warranty and replaceable lenses, all of our shades are reliable sidekicks for your outdoor escapades.
-That said, if you’re planning some slightly more sporty shenanigans, you might want to grab a pair of Seacliffs, a more minimalist take on the classic wayfarer shape.
+That said, if you’re planning some slightly more sporty shenanigans, you might want to grab a pair of Seacliffs, a more minimalist take on the classic wayfarer sunglasses shape.

 Prefer something a little more stylish and well-suited to long walks on the beach, then the Andiamos might just be right up your alley.
 Part of our Premium Collection, these sunglasses are pretty much guaranteed to turn heads.